npipeline/NPipeline/README.md

 real-time data streams.
 NPipeline is designed with performance in mind:

 - Streaming architecture minimizes memory allocations and GC pressure

-- Zero-reflection execution model with pre-compiled delegates
+- Zero-reflection execution model with pre-compiled delegates and cached execution plans

-- Efficient async/await patterns with minimal overhead
-- Optimized for high-throughput scenarios
+- Optimized for high-throughput using `ValueTask<T>` to eliminate heap allocations for synchronous operations

 ### Graph-Based Architecture

 Create sophisticated workflows with multiple data sources, parallel processing, joins, and branching operations.
-Build complex DAGs (Directed Acyclic
-Graphs) with ease.
+Build complex DAGs (Directed Acyclic Graphs) with ease.

 ### Type-Safe by Design

 Strongly-typed nodes with compile-time validation prevent common runtime errors.
 Your IDE will catch type mismatches before you run your code.

-### Flexible Execution
+### Build-Time Guardrails

-Choose the right execution strategy for each node: sequential, parallel, or batched processing.
-Mix strategies within the same pipeline.
+Roslyn analyzers flag misconfigured retries, blocking calls, silent data loss, and performance anti-patterns before your pipeline ever runs.

 ### Production-Ready Resilience

 Built-in error handling with retry strategies, circuit breakers, and dead letter queues.
 Create robust pipelines that handle failures gracefully with intelligent backoff and jitter patterns to prevent thundering herd problems.

+### Designed for Testing

+Test each node independently.
+Pass in test data, assert on outputs.
+Use the testing extensions to run entire pipelines in memory.
+First-class support for FluentAssertions and AwesomeAssertions.

-## Common Use Cases
+## Use Cases

 NPipeline excels in scenarios where you need to process data efficiently and reliably:

 - **ETL Pipelines** - Extract data from databases, APIs, or files; transform it; load it into data warehouses
-- **AI Data Enrichment & Intelligent Routing** - Augment records with LLM-generated classifications, summaries, or entity extractions, then route to the right downstream system based on content, confidence scores, or business rules

 - **Data Migration** - Move and transform data between systems with validation and error handling

 - **Real-time Processing** - Process streaming data from message queues, IoT devices, or APIs

 - **File Processing** - Parse, validate, and transform large CSV, JSON, or XML files

 - **API Integration** - Fetch data from multiple APIs, combine results, and sync to your systems

 - **Data Validation** - Clean and validate data with complex business rules and error reporting

 - **Report Generation** - Aggregate data from multiple sources and generate reports or exports

 - **Batch Processing** - Process large datasets efficiently with parallel execution and state management

+- **AI Data Enrichment & Intelligent Routing** - Augment records with LLM-generated classifications, summaries, or entity extractions, then route to the right downstream system based on content, confidence scores, or business rules

 ## Key Concepts

 **Nodes** are the building blocks of your pipeline:

-- **Sources** generate or fetch data (`SourceNode<T>`)
+- **Sources** generate or fetch data (`SourceNode<TOut>`)
 - **Transforms** process data item by item (`TransformNode<TIn, TOut>`)
-- **Sinks** consume data and perform final operations (`SinkNode<T>`)
+- **Sinks** consume data and perform final operations (`SinkNode<TIn>`)

 **Data Streams** transport data between nodes as strongly-typed async streams (`IDataStream<T>`).

 **Pipeline Context** provides logging, cancellation, error handling, and shared state without carrying data payloads.

 **Execution Strategies** control how nodes process data: sequential, parallel, or batched processing.
+Mix strategies within the same pipeline.

 ## Prerequisites